alvare/clrnds-blog/posts/2017-12-10-sorting-pixels-in-rust.md

 }
 ```

-Here, `buf` is a `RgbImage = ImageBuffer<Rgb<u8>, Vec<u8>>`, and as hard as I tried
+Here `buf` is an `RgbImage = ImageBuffer<Rgb<u8>, Vec<u8>>`.
-I couldn't get to sort that without copying it first into a temporary `buf2`
+As hard as I tried, I couldn't get to sort that without copying the data
+(at least I assume it is copying?
+Could `clone()` be optimized away?).
+And I can't
+just access the underlying `Vec<u8>` because that's flattened to it's channels,
+elements aren't pixels but single colors.

+As it is now, it first copies everything into a temporary `buf2`, sorts that
-and then iterating over the original buffer, assigning each position the sorted
+and then iterates over the original buffer, assigning each position the sorted
-result's pixel.
+result.

-I think it is possible, but I already spent too much time trying, so
+I think it is possible to avoid the copy, but I already spent too much time trying so
 if you kind reader know how, please contact me.

 # Tests?

 Testing in cargo is okay.
 It's cool to have testing directly built on the build tool,
-but it's a little awkward to use, and extremely dependent on file and folder names.
+but it's a little awkward to use and extremely dependent on file and folder names.

 For example you need to include the test module in main: